e-manlangit/Coles-Supermarket/README.md

 ## Sales Trends:

-- Stores in VIC, NSW, and QLD made up more than 20% of sales and generated up to 30% of overall customers in Q1.

--
+On average, customers spend approximately $270 per store.
+Stores in Victoria, New South Wales and Queensland have generated the most foot traffic in the country and have generated over 20% of gross sales YTD.
+This could be attributed to the numbers of stores in the region.
+There are over 100 stores in Victoria, New South Wales, and Queensland.
+All other regions have less than 100 stores, which could be a factor of the low sales.

 Example:
 ### Sales Trends: